oSharpey/cyber-obsidian/year-2/HBCS/Week-2.md

 	- Instances where the user had to stop and think increasing cognitive load
 - Interaction Friction
 	- Friction and frustration that occurs when interacting with your interface

+# Seminar Week 2

+a) First impressions

+Good:
+- Buttons are in comfortable positions, eg the rest under your thumb
+- Layout of lockscreen specifically allows for easy access of important features
+- Date and time are displayed very large making it easy to get information at a glance

+Bad:
+-